lux4rd0/sense-collector/README.md

 <center><img src="./images/sense_collector-screen_shot-mains_overview.jpg"></center>

 **Mains Overview** provides three panels showing Wattage (Stacked), Voltages, and Frequency.
-There are dropdowns at the top of the dashboard to show Leg 1, Leg 2, or both together.
+Dropdowns at the top of the dashboard show Leg 1, Leg 2, or both together.
 Device Status On, Off, and Idle event annotations may be toggled on or off.

 ### Monitor & Detection - [14737](https://grafana.com/grafana/dashboards/14737)